inlavigo/gg_router/README.md

 ### Navigate to last route

-When you switching to a route you might want to open the child route that was opened, when you left the route the last time.
+When you switch to a route, you might want to open the child route that was opened when you left the route the last time.
 Use the `_LAST_` keyword to activate this route:

 ~~~dart